jimwins/titi/docs/configuration.rst

 .. note::

-    The code that does the query log is an approximation of that provided by PDO/the database (see the Idiorm source code for detail).
-The actual query isn't even available to idiorm to log as the database/PDO handles the binding outside of idiorm's reach and doesn't pass it back.
+    The code that does the query log is an approximation of that provided by PDO/the database (see the ORM source code for detail).
+The actual query isn't even available to log as the database/PDO handles the binding and doesn't pass it back.

     This means that you might come across some inconsistencies between what is logged and what is actually run.
 In these case you'll need to look at the query log provided by your database vendor (eg. MySQL).

 Query logger
 ^^^^^^^^^^^^